Money Bag Shawty: Plot

-Earn and Van then head to a night club after paying for their entrance.
-However, Earn is questioned by security guards, who claim that the $100 bill that he gave to the guard is a counterfeit bill.
+Earn and Van then head to a hookah bar after paying for their entrance.
+However, Earn is questioned by the staff, who claim that the $100 bill that he gave to the guard is a counterfeit bill.
 The owner claims it's fake and Earn decides to leave, although he is forced to pay for his entry again as he was already in the club.
-As they head outside, a security guard says that they know the bill is real but that the owner was "tripping".
+As they head outside, a security guard confirms the bill is real but that the owner intentionally dismissed them, and tells Earn he can't legally return the currency to him.
 He decides to call Alfred, inviting him to a strip club.
-He, in turn, takes Darius and Tracy (Khris Davis) to meet with Earn and they are astounded to see him and Van rented a limo to go to the strip club.
+He, in turn, takes Darius and Tracy (Khris Davis) to meet with Earn and Van, who have rented a limo.

-At the strip club, Earn changes his $100 bill into $1 bills, although is forced to give a minimum $200 as well as losing 20% of the money.
+At the strip club, Earn changes his $100 bill into $1 bills, although he's forced to give a minimum $200 as well as losing 20% of the money.
 He is then pressured by the club's announcer to tip a dancer, which he reluctantly does.
 Despite paying for the table, Earn has to pay $200 just to get drinks and even has to pay a stripper just for dancing a few seconds in front of Van.
 He also gives bills to Van so she can pay a dancer out of pity as she has garnered little traction.
 Alfred then discusses the bill situation with Earn, telling him he needs to "act better" than others if he wants good treatment.
 Earn and Van decide to leave the strip club, where they see a crowd seeing Michael Vick racing other people for cash bets.
 Earn decides to compete with Vick to prove himself, with Earn clearly seen as ahead of Vick when the race starts.
-The scene then cuts to the limo, with a dejected Earn and Van, Earn having lost the race.
+The scene then cuts to the limo with a dejected Earn and Van, Earn having lost the race and Van consoling him by saying "It's Michael Vick!".